sgreg/rudy/firmware/README.md

 sudo dnf install make avr-gcc avr-libc avr-binutils avrdude
 ```

-The main difference between Debian and Red Hat based systems is `gcc-avr` vs `avr-gcc` as package name for GCC.
+The main difference between Debian and Red Hat based systems is the tool / architecture order of the package names, like `gcc-avr` vs `avr-gcc` as package name for GCC.

 #### Other Linux distributions / operating systems